ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/network-aware-type-system.md

 ## Open-by-Default

 Ballerina’s open-by-default concept is tied around the <a href="https://en.wikipedia.org/wiki/Robustness_principle">Robustness Principle</a>.
 This means that we should design network-aware programs to accept all the data that is sent to you and make the best effort to understand it.
-But when sending data, you should make the best effort to conform to the standard protocols that were agreed upon beforehand.
+And when sending data, you should make the best effort to conform to the standard protocols that were agreed upon beforehand.
 This strategy makes sure we have the best chance of interacting with different systems in a reliable manner.

 The main facilitator of this in the type system is the open record concept in Ballerina.
 So far we have looked at closed records.
 Let’s take a look at a record type to represent the details of a person.